gregsaun/prusa_i3_bear_upgrade/doc/openbuilds_stores_list.md

-## Openbuilds distributors (Worldwide)
+## Openbuilds distributors

 Here is a list of stores that sell Openbuilds extrusion (V-Slot) and hardware.
-You will have to purchase all hardware according to the bom (and sometimes you will need to cut to length the extrusion).
+You will have to purchase all hardware separetely according to the bom (and sometimes you will need to cut to length the extrusion).

 ### Asia
 | Location | Address | Pre-Cut | Comment | Review |